 Rebuilding coils would be the next step to master and as mentioned before there are so many different variations of coils and wire available, that explaining every different version would make this post far too long to read so I will only use a single example for now, with more to follow in the future.

-Let’s look at 24 gauge wire (AWG) which is my preferred thickness of wire to rebuild.
+Let's look at 24 gauge wire (AWG) which is my preferred thickness of wire to rebuild.
 Using this wire allows me to get a great dual coil setup, which measures at around 0.19Ω / 0.2Ω.
-To achieve this, I would use the 24 gauge wire and wrap it around a 3mm screwdriver bit / coil builder kit 5 times therefore making a 5 wrap coil.
+To achieve this, I would use the 24 gauge wire and wrap it around a 3mm screwdriver bit / coil builder kit 5 times, therefore, making a 5 wrap coil.
 I have used this method many times and I find it the easiest way to rebuild coils.

-Rebuildable Dripping Atomizers would be the easiest to build on due to the build deck being exposed when compared to a non exposed deck within an RDTA or RTA and they come in all different variations.
+Rebuildable Dripping Atomizers would be the easiest to build on due to the build deck being exposed when compared to a non-exposed deck within an RDTA or RTA and they come in all different variations.
 All RDAs will have some form of airflow option on them, some even being adjustable, allowing you to increase the airflow through the central chamber of the RDA where the coils are located.
 This airflow will allow oxygen into the atomizer and i find the larger the airflow on an RDA, the longer I can take a vape and the better performance I personally get from the RDA (This can vary person to person and from build to build).

 A rebuildable tank atomizer is simply a tank that you have to rebuild the coils for.
-This type of vaping tank will follow the same procedure of rebuilding coils as an RDA, with the main difference between the two being that the coils and cotton are exposed and within an RDA.
+This type of vaping tank will follow the same procedure of rebuilding coils as an RDA, with the main difference between the two is that the coils and cotton are exposed and within an RDA.
 An RTA houses the coils within the tank itself.
 There are different variations of rebuildable tank atomizers, with some made specifically for single coil builds while others allow for dual or quadruple coil builds.

 Once the coils are installed, you would need to use a wicking material (usually organic cotton) which would need to go through the centre of each coil/s and there should be wicking slots that the cotton would need rest on for better wicking.
 Once assembled, only the wick is exposed to the e-liquid in the surrounding tank.
-The cotton will be saturated with the e-liquid and act like a sponge, soaking the e-liquid up and transferring it to the coils by a phenomenon called a Capillary Action.
+The cotton will be saturated with the eliquid and act like a sponge, soaking the e-liquid up and transferring it to the coils by a phenomenon called a Capillary Action.
 Please be aware that this can take a little bit of time to perfect and if the coils are wicked with too much cotton you may experience dry hits and if the is too little then the tank may leak.
 All this takes is experimentation and trial and error.

 Lastly, and RDTA is a cross of both an RDA and an RTA.
 The usual design of and RDTA is to have a building deck similar to an RDA, which is located at the top of the RDTA, the coils would be build in the same way and an RDA but there will be be either one or two holes depending on the configuration of the RDTA (single or dual coil).
 These would be the wicking holes and these are a lot easier to rebuild on as the only thing you have to ensure is that the wick goes through the coil/s and then extends into the holes to reach the bottom of the glass e-liquid tank below.
 There were also another variation of the RDTA, which used mesh but we won't be getting into that today.
 If you would like to read up on the use of mesh in the vaping world, check out our history of mesh blog, here.